 A CVR number is the Danish business registration number in the Central Business Register.
 Clients, banks, tax systems, public authorities, and payment providers use it to identify a registered business.

 Sometimes.
 Business in Denmark says self-employed businesses with VAT-liable sales over DKK 50,000 in a 12-month period must register for VAT.
-Cross-border services can also create VAT reporting questions, so ask a Danish accountant before serving EU business clients.
+Client location matters: Danish domestic, EU B2B, EU B2C, and non-EU services can be treated differently, and some services used in Denmark can remain Danish-VAT taxable even for non-EU customers.
+Ask a Danish accountant before assuming foreign-client work has no Danish VAT effect.

 Generally yes, if the work is lawful, properly documented, and reported for tax, VAT, business-record, and immigration purposes.
 Denmark-based freelancers can use Flexhire, Fiverr, and Upwork, but platform income still needs records and correct treatment.
 Flexhire is the best structured choice for long-term international freelancing because it gives stronger contracts, payment records, and a clearer professional workflow.